 People with allergies have over-reactive immune systems that target otherwise harmless elements of our diet and environment.
-Any food can cause an allergic reaction.
 During an allergic reaction to food, the immune system recognizes a specific food protein as a target.
 This initiates a sequence of events in the cells of the immune system resulting in the release of chemical mediators such as histamine.
 These chemical mediators can trigger a variety of symptoms (see below).
-When the symptoms are widespread and systemic, the reaction is termed "anaphylaxis," a potentially lifethreatening event.
+When the symptoms are widespread and systemic, the reaction is termed "anaphylaxis," a potentially life-threatening event.